 It's Not Easy Being Green

-It's no big news that veganism and the disposable plastics revolution have had a huge "moment" the past couple of years.
+It's no big news that veganism and the disposable plastics revolution have had a huge effect on people's mindset and changing attitudes the past couple of years.
 But with the recent exhibition at the V&A, "Fashioned from Nature", it inspired us to take a closer look at the impact our own business may have on the environment.

 Being ethical in our practices has always been extremely important to us as there is potential for so much waste to happen in the process of designing and making a garment, especially a wedding dress which uses so much more fabric and resources than your usual piece of clothing.
 For a start, all the paper used in making the patterns gets recycled, as well as all the scraps of fabric.
-We keep every thread and offcut and either take it to a textile recycling centre or to shops like &Other Stories who take your recycling in exchange for a 10% voucher.
-(That's a pretty sweet deal for us, we are always in there anyway!)
+We keep all scraps and offcuts that will be of no use and gather them up with all snipped threads (or rather, as many as possible!) and take them to fabric recycling.

 We make everything ourselves, so nothing is made in factories in impoverished countries.
 This cuts out not only the possibility of exploitation of the people working there, but also the carbon footprint involved in the manufacturing process and the subsequent shipping.
 These small practices are by no means radical but are a start to making bigger changes in the future.

 There are a lot of materials typically used that are not often considered for their ethicability, for example, the use of feathers.
 We have always made sure that any feathers we use are ethically sourced with a certificate to prove their source.
 But leather was a product we used (albeit not a huge quantity) up until recently.
 We have since found a company which makes PU leather, a more sustainable alternative with a lower environmental impact than PVC or genuine leather.